yannbelief/readme-editing-area/README.md

 ```

-Preparation to the toturial below
+Preparation to toturials in the following sections
 --

 A form class describes its 3 inputs: name, desc, lang.